XavierLevenfiche/Tactical-Networking/research-log.md

 Key discovery: tracking platforms rely on either centralized servers or peer-to-peer networking models.

 This distinction will likely influence how off-grid tracking systems must be designed.

+---

+### Entry 3 — LoRa Networking

+Researched LoRa wireless communication and the Meshtastic ecosystem.

+Key insight: LoRa offers long communication range but extremely limited bandwidth.

+This may affect its ability to support high-frequency location updates for multiple devices.